shinchiro/mpv-winbuild-cmake/README.rst

 Parallel Build
 --------------
+ProcessorCount didn't return correct no of physical core so we set the MAKEJOBS value manually for safety.

 By default, this script set up MAKEJOBS value to 2 by default.
 This follow the rule, 1 core + 1.
 If your pc has more cores, you can increase the MAKEJOBS value in CMakeLists.
 For example, if you have quad core cpu, the MAKEJOBS value should be 5.

 Building Software
 -----------------